rightshero/sw_task/README.md

 Login with the superuser credentials you created earlier.

-## AWS CloudFormation Template

-The CloudFormation template `cloudformation-template.yaml` will:

-- Launch an EC2 instance (t2.micro or t3.micro)
-- Create an IAM role with admin privileges
-- Attach the IAM role to the EC2 instance
-- Allow SSH, HTTP, and HTTPS access to the instance

-### Running the Project on AWS

-1. Deploy the CloudFormation template in AWS via the AWS Management Console or CLI.
-2. After the EC2 instance is created, SSH into the instance and pull the latest code from your repository.
-3. Set up the environment, install dependencies, and start the Django project.

 ## Docker Setup

 The project includes a `docker-compose.yml` file to run the application and database in Docker containers.